Menu Close

 The performance of a portfolio depends:

-• 85 to 90% on asset allocation choices.
+• For 85 to 90% of asset allocation choices

-For an asset allocation to be suited to the environment, one needs international expertise in all asset classes, strong convictions, no conflict of interest (i.e. the advisor’s remuneration is not affected by the composition of the portfolio) and no particular bias for one class or another.
+For an asset allocation to be suited to the environment, one needs international expertise in all asset classes, strong convictions, no conflict of interest (i.e. the advisor’s remuneration is not affected by the composition of the portfolio) and no particular bias towards one class or another.

-An asset allocation is above all built on a foundation of fundamentals with room to maneuver to protect against or take advantage of market emotions.
+An asset allocation is above all built on a foundation of fundamentals with room to manoeuvre to protect against or take advantage of market emotions.
 It must be adapted to the anticipated evolution of the environment.